o3de/o3de.org/content/docs/userguide/mobile/updating-graphics-settings.md

   to update graphics performance settings for Android and iOS games. '
 title: Updating Graphics Settings for Android and iOS
 ---
-# Updating Graphics Settings for Android and iOS<a name="ios-android-updating-graphics-settings"></a>
+# Updating Graphics Settings for Android and iOS {#ios-android-updating-graphics-settings}

 Lumberyard supports low, medium, high, and very high graphics performance for mobile devices\.
 You can change the graphics settings in Lumberyard Editor to simulate the graphics on Android and iOS devices\.
 This feature helps you visually check your mobile games in Lumberyard Editor during the development process\.

-## Updating Graphics Performance in Lumberyard Editor<a name="ios-android-updating-graphics-settings-in-lumberyard-editor"></a>
+## Updating Graphics Performance in Lumberyard Editor {#ios-android-updating-graphics-settings-in-lumberyard-editor}

 Use the **Graphics Performance** menu in Lumberyard Editor to choose a graphics setting for Android or iOS\.